 Why We Don’t Care About Hard Work

 America is a nation that loves effortlessness, or at least its appearance.
 Do you know how many hipsters we have?
 Haven’t we popularized athleisure?
 Didn’t we give the world the Kardashians?
-These icons of our culture (they’re iconic in that they’re well-known) do not signify hard work.
+These icons of our culture (they’re iconic in that they’re well-known) do not signify hard work and yet we exalt them.
 In fact, we detest people who look like they’re trying too hard.
 America prefers overnight effortless successes.
 America loves the idea of being thin without starving or craving.
 America hates the idea that it takes a lot of work to be at the top of one’s game.

 So if hard work doesn’t get us ahead, what does?
 In Great at Work, Morten Hansen tells an anecdote about when he noticed that, though he killed himself working grueling hours, he still wasn’t getting the results of his colleague who worked far fewer hours.
 She was far less stressed and got better results.
 Do you think their employer thought he was better for working hard?
 Nope!

 No one prefers the guy who works hard over the girl who works efficiently and gives better results.
 You may say, she worked hard to be so efficient- but the author admits that he has always put 100% effort into everything he does.
-He has always worked hard, but hasn’t really worked smart.
+He has always worked hard, but hadn’t learned to work smart.

 The point of the book is that you have to focus your hard work on the important, specific small things in order to succeed.
-Too often, people focus on tons of unnecessary things (like hard work).
-They work hard, but they never get ahead.
+Too often, people focus on tons of unnecessary things.
+Like hard work.
+People work hard, but they never get ahead.